storj-thirdparty/connector-mongodb/README.assets/Home.md

 ## Config Files

-There are two config files that contain Storj network and MaraiDB connection information.
+There are two config files that contain Storj network and mongoDB connection information.
 The tool is designed so you can specify a config file as part of your tooling/workflow.